Ejazcs11/HTML-CSS-Portfolio/README.md

 Updating the Html-Css-Portfolio, in which I added the Hero Section (Intro Section), and added the Skills Section.

 And also make it's a little responsiveness with grid.

+Untill now, I added about page and project page.
+In about page I added my personal info such name, description, skills, and educations.

+And in project page I added my projects that i complete as an example.